 July 7 - September 24, 2016

-Through her eclectic style of painting, sculpture and wall drawing, San Francisco-based artist Carey Lin built a responsive, immersive installation at ISP by culling patterns from community participants, friends, acquaintances, and her day-to-day life.
+Through her eclectic style of painting, sculpture and wall drawing, San Francisco-based artist Carey Lin built an installation at ISP by culling patterns from community participants, friends, acquaintances, and her day-to-day life.
 In this evolving environment, Lin asked questions about patterns of attraction and the potential of the creative process to transform seemingly mundane objects into meaningful experience.

 To build the installation, Lin invited the public to bring items to be photographed and small objects to be traced for inclusion in the installation.
 Contributors shared imagery on Instagram using the hashtag #nobodysaidnotto.
 Lin rendered those elements and combined them with imagery selected from her daily life: patterns from the closets and homes of friends and acquaintances, objects found on neighborhood walks, images from store windows, posts on her social media feed, etc. Lin’s receptive installation reflected the different, highly variable visual interests of community participants, the artist’s social circle and the artist herself.